 Spend a tranquil day by the marina admiring the yachts and sailboats of the harbor.
 Watch a mesmerising sunset from the marina's viewpoint; these are especially spectacular in the summer months as swirls of purple and pink are spread across the sky.
 If you want to lounge in style, Marina Beach Club offers pool views during the day, and one of the summer's best parties during the night.
 For something more relaxed, there are a range of small harbor-side spots offering tapas, seafood, paella and drinks and a range of bars if you want to gaze at the water's reflections with a glass of wine.

 The best way to truly enjoy a city and its neighborhoods is by combining its sights, tastes, and sounds.
-Sea Saffron understands this and thus we combine aerial views of all of Valencia's neighborhoods with a gourmet take on traditional local cuisine.
-Discover why this is the top-rated activity on TripAdvisor as you relax in this exclusive and private rooftop terrace with panoramic views of the city.
-Our passionate hosts can point out and answer any questions you may have regarding any part of the city below.
-Prepare for an intimate gastronomical experience consisting of authentic tapas paired with the best of the regional wine.
+Sea Saffron understands this and thus we combine the best sights of Valencia's neighborhoods with a gourmet take on traditional local cuisine.
+Combine an intimate small group tour, the key sights of Valencia, local gastronomy and wine and a unique dining venue.
+Discover why this is the top-rated activity on TripAdvisor as you explore the city in an authentic and special way.
+Our passionate hosts can answer any questions you may have regarding Valencia's neighborhoods and their history.
+Prepare for an intimate fine dining experience consisting of authentic tapas paired with the best of the regional wine.